saivamsi-github/loopme-ios-sdk/README.md

 Check out our `Demo` project as an example of `loopme-ios-sdk` integration.

 ## What's new ##
-**v5.3.0**
+**v5.4.0**

 Please view the [changelog](CHANGELOG.md) for details.

-- 25% preloading video helps to load and show the video ad quickly.
-You can enable this feature on our dashboard.
+- Added error messages.
+It will provide us to find the errors that can to appear while SDK is working.

-- New download manager can continue download video after connection is lost.
+- Added additional analytic information.

 ## License ##